 I am doing another film project which is an adaptation of another Barry Jonsberg book.
 So that’s pretty exciting.
 That’s in development at the moment.
 And there’s a few other things on the boil.
 A few conversations that are happening.

-H is for Happiness will be released in cinemas in 2020
+H is for Happiness is in cinemas February 6, 2020